How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • receipt confirming payment.

-Its value is determined based on the price of claims.
+Its cost is determined based on the value of the claims.

 Filing a claim

-- the main document on the basis of which the verdict is announced.
-And the decision of the court depends on how it will be correctly executed.
+– the main document on the basis of which the verdict is announced.
+And the decision of the court depends on how correctly it is drawn up.

 Here you need to carefully work out the thought and argue your point of view.
 You need to justify and prove your case.